 Snellville real estate is some of the most expensive in Georgia, although Snellville house values don't compare to the most expensive real estate in the U.S.

-Snellville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Snellville is a decidedly white-collar city, with fully 85.26% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Snellville is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Snellville who work in office and administrative support (20.09%), sales jobs (13.16%), and management occupations (10.46%).
+There are especially a lot of people living in Snellville who work in office and administrative support (19.90%), sales jobs (15.86%), and management occupations (8.70%).

 Also of interest is that Snellville has more people living here who work in computers and math than 95% of the places in the US.

 Snellville is an extremely ethnically-diverse city.
 The people who call Snellville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Snellville residents report their race to be White, followed by Black or African-American.
 Snellville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.68% of the city’s residents.
-Important ancestries of people in Snellville include Irish, German, African, and Jamaican.
+People of Hispanic or Latino origin account for 10.41% of the city’s residents.
+Important ancestries of people in Snellville include German, English, African, and Scots-Irish.

 The most common language spoken in Snellville is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Hindi.